denniemok/slash-ping/README.md

 **Normalised Value = Max ( Round Down ( Original Value * Multiplier + Offset ), 0 )**

 Round-down here means taking only the integral part from the intermediate result.
-Multiplier normalises by multiplication and offset normalises by addition.
+Multiplier normalises the values by multiplication while offset normalises by addition.
 Both parameters are configurable. <br>

 ### 2. Closest Name Match